 Public Works Water and Sewer FAQ's

 The water comes from the Detroit River.
-All the water is purchased from the City of Detroit Water Department.
+All the water is purchased from the Great Lakes Water Authority (GLWA).

 Yes.
 In 1999, the Township began publishing a Consumer Confidence Report (CCR) which provides information on the chemicals in your water, testing of the water and other useful information.
-It is published on the website and mailed to each user.
+It is published on the website and notice of availability is mailed to each user.
 Copies are available in the DPW Department.
 Call 734-354-3270 to have a copy mailed to you.

 We have the utility records and can let you know if it is available and what the hook up costs will be.